Emergency Access via Privileged Access Management Policy

 Purpose

-The purpose of this policy is to establish a controlled process for gaining Emergency Access to critical systems and applications in situations where standard authentication methods are not possible or practical.
+The purpose of this policy is to govern the controlled granting of Emergency Access to critical systems and applications when standard authentication methods are not possible or practical.

 Scope